algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

 components and facilities.
 An in-depth description of the library architecture can be found :ref:`here <developers>`.

-There are also available Jupyter notebooks with examples in the ``examples`` directory of the library
+Jupyter notebooks with examples are also available in the ``examples`` directory of the library
 `GitHub repository <https://github.com/algoseekgit/algoseek-connector>`_.